Odyssey of the Mind: Long-term problems

 In addition to its main category, a problem may involve techniques from other categories.
 For example, acting is prevalent in solutions to all five problems, and a team can usually earn bonus points by throwing in knowledge of history into a non-Classics problem or technology in a non-Tech problem.

 Specifications differ between problems, but there are some crucial rules.
 The Outside Assistance rule heavily stresses that every aspect of a solution must result from the work of the team; parents and coaches must restrict themselves to supervising safety and encouraging focus.
 Something as simple as a mother adjusting her child's hat prior to competition is considered outside assistance, with a score penalty.
 Thus all brainstorming, building, painting, sewing, and fixing are to be done by the team.

 For each long-term problem, the team must present its solution in eight minutes or less, including set-up time, and the total cost of all materials used must either be under the specified Cost Limit of $125 or $145.
 The rules require participants to push their thinking capacities to make best use of their skills, time, and money.

 A new problem for each category is presented every year on the official Odyssey of the Mind website.
-Most years, one problem is sponsored by NASA.
+Most years, one problem is sponsored by Arm & Hammer.